 by Charlene Meadows

-Uncle Chuck phoned Mom and Dad most weekends, and he would often talk with me too.
+Uncle Chuck phoned Mom and Dad most weekends and he would often talk with me too.
 He’d turn up and spend a few weeks with us every twelve to eighteen months.
-Over the next seven years I saw Uncle Chuck five times, and we always got on very well - much more so than how either of us got on with my brothers and sister.
+Over the next seven years I saw Uncle Chuck five times and we always got on very well, much more so than how either of us got on with my brothers and sister.
 One strange thing, I always knew when he was about to visit.
-I’d just get this funny feeling he was getting nearer, and he’d turn up in a day or two.
+I’d just get this funny feeling he was getting nearer and he’d turn up in a day or two.
 I mentioned this to Mom when I was about ten.
-She just smiled, and said, “It’s to be expected for you two.”
-But she wouldn’t say why.
+She just smiled at me and said, “It’s to be expected for you two,” but she wouldn’t say why.

-About six weeks before my thirteenth birthday we’re sitting down watching the news when the phone rings, and Dad answers it.
-A few minutes later he walks back looking very upset, and he turns the news off.
+About six weeks before my thirteenth birthday we’re sitting down watching the news when the phone rings and Dad answers it.
+A few minutes later he walks back looking very upset as he turns the news off.
 Looking at Mom he says, “That was the Army, Chuck is dead.”

 Without even thinking I say, “No he’s not.”

-Mom and Dad look at me, and Dad says, “No matter how much we don’t want it to be, he’s dead.
+Mom and Dad look at me then Dad says, “No matter how much we don’t want it to be, he’s dead.
 They don’t make those sorts of mistakes.”

-Mom looks at us both, and says, “I’ll reserve judgment until such time as I see a corpse.
+Mom looks at us both and says, “I’ll reserve judgment until such time as I see a corpse.
 We’ve always known they’ve something special.”
-Dad just looks surprised, and he walks off slowly shaking his head.
+Dad just looks surprised, then he walks off slowly shaking his head.

 Turning to me she says, “The Rapid Response Force is Charles’ unit.”
 While gulping hard we both turn back to the television.

-She smiles, and gives me that look.
-The ‘That’s nice, but I don’t believe a word of what you’re saying’ look parents sometimes give their children.
+She smiles as she gives me that look: the ‘That’s nice, but I don’t believe a word of what you’re saying’ look parents sometimes give their children.
 After reaching across the table I squeeze her hand.
-We don’t watch the news for a few days, because it’s just too painful with the reports from Russia dominating all the news reports.
+We don’t watch the news for a few days because it’s just too painful with the reports from Russia dominating all of the news reports.